Configure project environment types

 Project environment types are a subset of the environment types configured for a dev center.
 They help preconfigure the environments that a specific development team can create.

-In Azure Deployment Environments, environment types that you add to the project will be available to developers when they deploy environments.
+In Azure Deployment Environments, environment types that you add to the project are available to developers when they deploy environments.
 Environment types determine the subscription and identity that are used for those deployments.

-Project environment types enable platform engineering teams to:
+Project environment types allow platform engineering teams to:

 You can provide subscriptions for environment types in a project to automatically apply the right set of policies on environments.
 This action also abstracts Azure governance-related concepts from your development teams.

-Preconfigure the managed identity that developers will use to perform the deployment, along with the access levels that development teams get after the environment is created.
+• Preconfigure the managed identity that developers use to perform the deployment, along with the access levels that development teams get after the environment is created.

 In this article, you'll learn how to: